 III - English Language Proficiency Test (TOEFL / IELTS)

 Applicants whose native language is not English, and whose undergraduate education is from outside the U.S., are required to submit results of an English language proficiency test.
 Miami Law will accept scores from either the Test of English as a Foreign Language TOEFL or the International English Language Testing System (IELTS).
 The minimum required TOEFL score for admission is 580 paper-based, 237 computer-based and 92 internet-based.
 The minimum required IELTS score for admission is 7.0.
 LSAC's institutional code to electronically report the TOEFL score is 8395.
 No institutional code is needed for the IELTS.
 Scores from either tests will be included in the authentication and evaluation feature of the LSAC’s Credential Assembly Service (CAS) report.
 Miami Law also offers an Intensive Legal English program option for qualified law students who need to improve English proficiency before commencing LL.M. studies.

 IV - Advanced Standing Credit for Law Study in a Foreign Law School

-Students who have attended an accredited law school outside of the United States may receive credit for some courses taken in the foreign law school which parallel elective courses offered at the University of Miami School of Law.
+Foreign-trained law students who have attended an accredited law school outside of the United States may receive credit for some courses taken in the foreign law school which parallel elective courses offered at the University of Miami School of Law.
 Graduates of civil law schools generally will not be awarded as many advanced standing credits as will graduates of common law schools.
 The applicant, nevertheless, is required to present all of the documents required for admission, including results of the Law School Admissions Test (LSAT).
 The Law School's decision regarding the amount of advanced standing credits to be awarded will be sent to the applicant prior to registration.
 The Committee may require a more detailed transcript evaluation in order to grant advanced standing.

 Graduates of foreign law schools who have completed the requirements for a Master of Laws (LL.M.) degree at the University of Miami School of Law